scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 separated into five classes: Z, O, N, F, and S; we will consider a three-class classification problem of distinguishing normal (Z, O), interictal (N, F), and ictal (S) signals.
-We'll show how to perform the exact same analysis using both the backend Python library and the web frontend.
+We'll show how to perform the exact same analysis using both the back-end Python library and the web front end.

 ..
-Here we present an example analysis of a light curve dataset from astronomy performed using both the Python library and the equivalent frontend workflow.
+Here we present an example analysis of a light curve dataset from astronomy performed using both the Python library and the equivalent front end workflow.
    The problem involves classifying light curves (i.e., time series consisting of times, star brightness values (in magnitudes), and measurement errors) based on the type of star from which they were collected.
 We follow the approach